zenchainprotocol/WhitePaper/zenchain_solution/non-fungible_token_applications.md

 ### Minting

-With ZenChain, artist, influencer, game production, defi dapp can easily make their NTFs with blade speed.
+With ZenChain, artist, influencer, game production, defi dapp can easily make their NFTs with blade speed.

 Because we know the artist or influencer focuses on their amazing job.
-ZenChain will bring them an easy and security way to mint, manage their own NTFs with the power of blockchain.
+ZenChain will bring them an easy and security way to mint, manage their own NFTs with the power of blockchain.

 ### Auction